-Additionally, on the senior equipment list are ear protection gear like ear muffs or plugs, for instance, as well as a few non-tool items like a calculator, flashlight, and white-out.
+Additionally, on the senior equipment list are ear protection gear like ear muffs or plugs, for instance, as well as a few non-tool items like a calculator, flashlight, and Wite-Out.

 The collection of truck tools you need for school can serve as a useful starter kit once you have your certification and are ready to work in a shop.
-Then, you can build on that, rather than buying a brand-new “complete” tool kit.
+Better yet, you can build on that existing kit as you go rather than buying a brand-new “complete” tool kit.
 Even if you buy a kit, chances are you will need to add to it anyway.

 10 Tools to Own

 Every diesel tech has their own favorite truck tools, and if you compare 20 toolboxes, you’ll find vast differences between them.
 Still, there are always going to be some tools they all have in common.

 If you were to ask some seasoned techs what they have in their toolbox, they’ll probably advise you to get some of the following: